Sep 24, 2015 — eLearning Tools

 Be a modern educator and surprise your students with e-learning tools.
 No, you definitely don’t have to learn how to code for this!
 Just go to SmartBuilder, create an account and start making projects with simple drag and drops.
 Users are allowed to add rich media, gaming elements, branching scenarios and powerful assessments.
 Also, the community edition (which is totally free) disposes of object library, flowing charts, templates, tutorials and live training, and hosts an unlimited number of lessons.
 Use this tool to create attractive lessons and evaluations.

-This website is crammed full with powerful articles on e-learning.
+This website is crammed full of powerful articles on e-learning.
 Educators can find guidance on any topic – teaching tools, how to engage students, how to use tablets for class, how to use social media as learning tools, and so on.
 In addition, users will learn the latest news and trends in education and online learning.

 The platform also contains a page dedicated to students.
 This one includes information on online learning, social media and tools.